Questions About Breast Augmentation Surgery answered by experienced Detroit cosmetic surgeon – Dr. Rifai

 How long will the breast implants last?

 The implants can last a lifetime or fail at any time.
-Implants do carry a lifetime warranty and will be replaced free of charge by the manufacturer.
+Implants do carry a lifetime warranty and will be replaced of charge by the manufacturer.
 An extended warranty program also exists that your doctor will discuss with you upon scheduling breast augmentation surgery.

 What are the restrictions after surgery?